DIABETES MELLITUS – THE DIABETIC FOOT

-The number one request for podiatrists is to perform a diabetic check and to provide assistance for diabetic foot management.
-As such, I felt it to be appropriate to provide an entry detailing why the foot is so important in the case of diabetes.
+The number one request for allied health professionals is to perform a diabetic check and to provide assistance for diabetic foot and health management.

 Let’s start at the beginning.
 Diabetes Mellitus, or diabetes, is a condition that is caused when the pancreas is either unable, or is unable to produce the hormone insulin.

 Insulin is required to convert sugar, or glucose, into energy.
 Therefore, without insulin, any glucose is left to circulate through the blood stream.
 It can only be removed through the urine.

 THERE ARE TWO TYPES OF DIABETES